 The Anthropology of Health Group bridges biological and social anthropology, community medicine, evolutionary medicine, social epidemiology and public health.
 We work on local, regional and international scales.
 We aim to advance the interdisciplinary anthropological study of health, to critically debate local and international health issues, and to support impact and outreach activities.

-NIHR Research Design Service North East and North Cumbria (NENC)
+Formerly the NIHR Research Design Service North East and North Cumbria (NENC)

 The Centre for Social Justice and Community Action